-Student schedules for each term are subject to cancellation if charges billed for the term are not paid by the specified date.
+Student schedules for each term are subject to cancellation if charges are not paid by the specified date.
 The cancellation process will begin prior to the start of the term and end on the fifth day of classes.
-The specified dates for cancellation will be posted on WEBSTER and the online academic calendar.
+The specified dates for cancellation will be posted online at www.aum.edu.
 It is the student's responsibility to be aware of these dates.